How to save money on household bills

 When it comes to insurance companies, sadly, loyalty doesn’t pay.
 For example, Moneysupermarket found homeowners are wasting £37m a year because they automatically renew their home insurance instead of shopping around.

 They estimate that the average households can save up to £59 a year by switching providers.
+While this figure isn’t massive, when trying to reduce your household bills, even saving a tenner is worth it!

 Since April this year insurers have been forced to tell policyholders how much they are currently paying for their cover when they send out renewal reminders.